Who Wants to Be a Millionaire?: Risk format

 In 2007, the German version modified the show's format with the inclusion of a new feature called "Risk Mode".
 During the main game, contestants are given the choice of choosing this feature, in which if they choose to use it, they gain the use of a fourth lifeline that allows them to discuss question with a member of the audience, in exchange for having no second safety net – if they get any question between the sixth and final cash prize amount wrong, they leave with the guaranteed amount given for correctly answering five questions.
-This format became adopted in Austria, Czech Republic, Hungary, Italy, Philippines, Poland, Russia, Switzerland and Venezuela.
+This format became adopted in Austria, the Czech Republic, Hungary, Italy, Philippines, Poland, Russia, Switzerland and Venezuela.

 Multiple variants exist of this format.
 One variant keeps the rule of only one safety net but lets the contestant set it before the game begins.
 The UK 2018 revival also has a gameplay feature often attributed to the Risk format, allowing the player 2 safety nets, but they get to set their second safety net wherever they would like after the £1,000 threshold, but they can only do it for the question coming up next before they see the question.

 The Taiwanese version did not have any safety nets or any option to quit; the contestant's winnings won up until they were incorrect on any question was cut by half.